Sheffield Postgraduate Scholarships

 - You are from a black and minority ethnic group.

-- You are a woman applying for a postgraduate taught course in the Department of Economics; Aerospace Engineering; Department of Automatic Control & Systems Engineering; Bioengineering; Department of Chemical & Biological Engineering; Department of Civil & Structural Engineering; Department of Computer Science; Department of Electronic & Electrical Engineering; Department of Materials Science and Engineering; and Department of Mechanical Engineering.
+- You are female applying for a postgraduate taught course in the Department of Economics; Aerospace Engineering; Department of Automatic Control & Systems Engineering; Bioengineering; Department of Chemical & Biological Engineering; Department of Civil & Structural Engineering; Department of Computer Science; Department of Electronic & Electrical Engineering; Department of Materials Science and Engineering; and Department of Mechanical Engineering.

 - You are a male applying for a postgraduate taught course in the School of Nursing and Midwifery; Department of Human Communication Sciences; Department of Psychology; Department of Sociological Studies; the School of English, Department of Oncology and Metabolism or the School of Education.

 Academic merit criteria

 You were eligible to apply for the academic merit element of the scholarship if you achieved a first in your undergraduate degree.
-You may be awarded a scholarship, but this is provisional on you achieving a first, we will require an academic transcript as evidence.

 A selection panel consisting of senior academic and professional services staff considered all scholarship applications.
 The panel looked at personal circumstances of those who meet widening participation criteria and take into account achievements of the academic merit applicants.
-All applications are anonymised and the decision of the panel is discretionary and final.
+All applications were anonymised and the decision of the panel was discretionary and final.

-When making their decision, the panel will give regard to the following:
+When making their decision, the panel gave regard to the following:

 - Applicant has provided a clear rationale for applying for a postgraduate course at the University of Sheffield.

-- Applicant has identified clearly how the scholarship will be beneficial to her/his student experience.
+- Applicant has identified clearly how the scholarship will be beneficial to their student experience.

 - Applicant has clearly articulated future ambitions; these goals relate to the postgraduate degree he/she has applied for, and they involve appropriate and credible contribution from which others will benefit.

-You are not required to apply for your course prior to submitting your scholarship application.
+You were not required to apply for your course prior to submitting your scholarship application.